e-cal/chat.nvim/README.md

 ## Usage

+- `ChatInline` or `ChatInline replace` to have the llm complete inline
+  - if called from visual mode, sends visual selection
+  - if called from normal mode, sends buffer up to (and including) the cursor line
+- `ChatStop` to stop any current llm generation

+### Chat Buffers

+- `<CR>` in normal mode sends your chat message
+  - all chat history can be edited (its just markdown) and will be parsed using the prefixes defined in your config
 - `ChatFocus` has dynamic behavior:
   - _Chat is not open_: opens and focuses the chat window, with your most recent chat loaded
   - _Chat is open, not focused_: focuses the chat window